wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 1. Access the following URL on a browser window, [http://localhost.com:8080/pickup-dispatch/](http://localhost.com:8080/pickup-dispatch/)
-2. Click Login.
+2. Click **Login**.
 You will be redirected to the WSO2 Identity Server login page (SecondaryIS - port 9444).
 3. Log in using your WSO2 Identity Server credentials.
 You will be redirected to the **Pickup Dispatch** application home page.
 4. Now access the following URL on another browser window to access the **Pickup Manager** application, which is